 Limiting Load Diagram Explanation

-The static limiting load diagrams are used to:
+The static limiting load diagrams serve to:

 Limiting Load Diagram Explanation